Appendix: Config Format Reference

 y = single_alias_right[trigger_clause] # override declaration via single alias

-configForDeclarationand participate in overriding; pure value nodes do not. - If the value is
+- If the value is

-On Actions (Extended)
+Extended Config for On Actions

 on_actions = {